 This is shift in pricing is similar toZillow’s new announcement of Instant Offers which allows homeowners sell their property quick at a fixed fee.

 On the other hand, according to data from the real estate market analysis firm Real Trends Consulting, real estate commission fees have been steadily decreasing since 1990, when they averaged seven percent.
 Currently, the average fee in the San Diego area is 2.5 percent.
 Redfin’s one percent fee represents a 1.5 percent reduction in the typical commission for the area.

 A Redfin agent can potentially save approximately $7,500 on a $500,000 home sale.

-However, it should be noted Redfin’s one percent listing fee does not include the buyer’s agent commission, which is typically between two and three percent, and paid by the seller.
+However, it should be noted Redfin’s one percent listing fee does not include the buyer’s agent commission, which is typically between two and three percent and paid by the seller.

-We will be covering this story and all of it’s affects as they occur on our exclusive Facebook group where you can download 5 exclusive real estate guides for free on the Badass Real Estate Professionals.
+We will be covering this story and all of it’s effects as they occur on our exclusive Facebook group where you can download 5 exclusive real estate guides for free on the Badass Real Estate Professionals.
 Come take a look and grow your business to the next level!